AI Product Execution • System • 2026

 Defining the foundations of a structured execution system.

 Research revealed that solving execution fragmentation required more than features — it required clear structural principles.
-Nimlo was designed around a set of foundational ideas to ensure continuity, clarity, and intentional progress as ideas evolve into real products.
+Nimlo was designed around a set of foundational ideas to ensure continuity, clarity, and intentional progress as ideas evolve into real products, with Agile iteration built into how work advances.

 Continuity over isolated actions